MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Global namespace:** Meaning that JavaScript data is avaliable globally, even though it's refactored into several files, and as long as all the files are loaded in and in correct order.

+**Refactoring:** The concept of re-structuring your code without changing the external behaviour.
+The goal is not to create as few lines as possible, as that would only make it so complex it would be difficult to read and change.

+The goal is to make the code more reasonable, easier to comprehend, update, read and change.

 **JSON (JavaScript Object Notation):** A global variable.
 It allows us to convert data into a string and vice versa.

 Methods: